aabognah/fabric-samples/asset-transfer-auction/README.md

 Balance transfer and helper scripts

-When `endAuction` is executed the chaincode will attempt to move the asset's `AppraisedValue` from the buyer to the seller before transferring ownership.
+When `endAuction` is executed the chaincode determines the highest and second-highest revealed bids.
+If the highest bid meets or exceeds the seller's private reserve, the winner is charged the second-highest price (or the reserve if only one bid exists), the payment is moved from the winner's on-chain balance to the seller's balance, and ownership is transferred.
 If the buyer does not have enough balance the `endAuction` call will fail.
+The reserve and appraised values are not visible on the public ledger.

 For convenience the sample provides a couple of helper JS scripts to inspect balances and assets: